DIOL-UniTN/InternalWiki/docs/how-to-wiki.md

 nav:
   - Home: index.md
   - How to wiki: how-to-wiki.md
-  - Server: server-guide/
+  - Server:
+    - server-guide/index.md
+    - Slurm: server-guide/slurm.md
 ```

 Upon examination of this code snippet, it becomes evident that we have three tabs – namely, "Home," "How to Wiki," and "Server."
-Notably, the "Server" tab reveals additional subpages underneath it, cause it is represented by a folder.
+Notably, the "Server" tab reveals additional subpages underneath it.
 Delving into this tab provides the flexibility to choose a specific sub-topic for a more focused exploration

 For instance, if you wish to include a page under the 'Server' tab, simply add a markdown file within the 'server-guide/' folder: